Higher order trade-offs in hypergraph community detection: Time complexity comparison of spectral clustering operators

 where the total degree of node $i$ is $d_i=\sum_{\kappa\in \calK}d_i^{(\kappa)}$.
 Based on the Hypergraph Bethe Hessian matrix~\eqref{nonuniformBH}, the dimension is $n^*_{\bm{B}}=n$.
 The number of non-zero entries in $\bm{B}$ has the form $nnz_{\bm{B}}=n+x$, where $x$ is the number of non-zero entries in its off-diagonal part.
 Each order $\kappa$ hyperedge contributes $\binom{\kappa}{2}$ non-zero entries in $\bm{B}$, but different hyperedges may overlap in their contributions.
 Therefore we can upper bound $x$ as,

 We then have:

 For a large sparse hypergraph, $d_i^{(\kappa)}\sim O(n)$.
 Thus, as $n\to \infty$, the above expression remains positive, leading to the same conclusion: for both dyadic networks and hypergraphs, the eigen decomposition of the Bethe Hessian has lower time complexity than the non-backtracking operator.
+This is also illustrated in Figure~\ref{figNBBHcomplexity}.